-A book written by University of Guelph historian that traces the damage to nearby Indigenous communities from the damming of the Winnipeg River system has earned a prestigious award.
+A University of Guelph historian’s book tracing the damage to Indigenous communities from the damming of the Winnipeg River system has earned a prestigious award.

 Dammed: The Politics of Loss and Survival in Anishinaabe Territory by Dr. Brittany Luby has won the Floyd S. Chalmers Award for Ontario History from The Champlain Society.

 The award is given annually to the best Ontario history book written in the preceding calendar year.
 The prize includes a $1,000 cash award as well as an Inuit carving, as dictated by the award’s founder, Floyd S. Chalmers.

 In Dammed, Luby draws from press and church archives, oral archives from elders and her own family to provide a vivid account of the worlds that were destroyed by the transformation of the Winnipeg River system during Canada’s hydroelectric boom.

 The damming operation took no account of nearby Indigenous communities and vastly altered water levels, destroying traditional ice roads, wild rice harvesting and family connections, she said.

 Earlier this year, Dammed was celebrated by the Canadian Historical Association, earning the Indigenous History Book Prize, the prize for Best Scholarly Book in Canadian History and the Clio Prize for Ontario History.